kentfuka/weatherlinkEmailToCSV/README.md

 imap4.py: Produces imap4.csv.
 Deals with quirky HTML produced through July 8, 2020
-imaptest.py: Test program that searches INBOX rather than 'All Mail' imaptest.out: Output of imaptest.py imaptest0.py: Test program that looks for email from April that is in INBOX jsontocsv.py: Function to convert JSON to CSV (created by ChatGPT) parse.py: Test program for using lxml etree to find HTML tags
+imaptest.py: Test program that searches INBOX rather than 'All Mail' imaptest.out: Output of imaptest.py imaptest0.py: Test program that looks for email from one address that is in INBOX jsontocsv.py: Function to convert JSON to CSV (created by ChatGPT) parse.py: Test program for using lxml etree to find HTML tags
 ```